huggingface/huggingface_hub/docs/hub/tutorial-add-library.md

 ### `upload_file`

-The `upload_file` method directly uploads files to the Hub.
+The `upload_file` method uploads files to the Hub.
 This method requires the following:

 - Your Hugging Face API token.
 - A path to the file to upload.